-- · Energy source;
+- Energy source;

-- · Technology;
+- Technology;

-- · Ownership; and
+- Ownership; and

 - Whether it is a network or non-network solution.

 Jemena have interpreted the guidance to mean that a credible option could consist of a non-network component and a network component which combined meet the identified need.
-For example, where a non-network solution reduces peak demand so that the RIT-D proponent can install smaller capacity or less costly equipment (Application Guidelines Example 4, Section 7.2).
+For example, where a non-network solution reduces peak demand so that the RIT-D proponent can install smaller capacity or less costly equipment (Application Guidelines Example 4, page 26).